STBlackHawk/DataIncubatorProposal/README.md

 # DataIncubatorProposal
-Proposal for the Data Incubator Challenge
-Read The Pdf file please
+Proposal for the Data Incubator Challenge, read The Pdf file please